nashdelta/coAlignments/README.md

 ## Cluster host sequences

-Proceed to run the linux script [mmseq2blast.sh](mmseq2blast.sh) for each host group.
+Run the linux script [mmseq2blast.sh](mmseq2blast.sh) for each host group.
 This script takes an input .sr file, clusters using mmseqs, aligns the clusters, and calculates consensus sequences.
 After this, psiblast is run and families are constructed in the {prefix}PB.txt file.
 For the original run, $3, the input similarity threshold for mmseqs, was set to 0.5.

 Given the mmseqs results, run the linux script [blast2cluster.sh](blast2cluster.sh) for various threshold choices.
 For the original run 0.75/0.5, 0.5/0.3, and 0/0 were tried for $3, the minimum coverage for a good blast hit, and $4, the minimum bit score for a good blast hit. $5, the minumum number of taxa in a family for further processing, and $6, the minumum number of sequences in a family for further processing, were both kept at 0.
 This script takes the input $1PB.txt file and calculates stats after the $3/4 thresholds are applied.
 These non-exclusive families are then sorted by the number of taxa contained.
 Exclusive families are then assembled through a "greedy" search where sequences appearing in larger clusters (by tax count not sequence count) are removed from smaller clusters.
 The output are directories of the resulting tax-sorted .sr files and word count files ...taxSortFam, ...MasterWC, and $1TCWC.
 Finally, it returns .cls files for tax sorted families, $1TC.cls.